Skip to content

 1. The things you own will eventually own someone else.
 The things you teach will last forever.

 2. Write letters to the people you love.
-Do not wait for a reason.
+Don't wait for a reason.

 3. Tell your story.
 Your children and grandchildren will want to know where they came from.